CodeWithJV/holochain-challenge-3/README.md

 Eg: `npm test barebones` will run a simple test to check vitest is installed ok - it should be green

+Tip: if you want to filter on test name you can run `npm test -- -- -t delete` which will only run tests which have the "delete" in the description.

 #### 2. Run a specific file of your choosing

-Tip: if you want to filter on file name you can run `npm test -- -- -t delete` which will only run tests which have the "delete" in the description.

 #### 3. Navigate to `tests/src/blog/practice/barebones.test.ts`